Biological Sciences (Zoology)

 You can expect to study a wide range of elements including physiological, morphological and evolutionary mechanisms.
 You’ll consider the importance of observation and experimentation on our understanding of behaviour, and adaptive behaviour of animals in the wild.

 You’ll turn your attention to the influences of resource type and quality on animal behaviour, the evolution of behavioural traits and the acquisition of new behaviours.
-Throughout your study you’ll have access to supportive literature and key primary research papers, which shall support your case studies on the importance of animal behaviour in conservation.
+Throughout your study you’ll have access to supportive literature and key primary research papers, which will support your case studies on the importance of animal behaviour in conservation.

 • Career Development